Last Revised: November 24, 2020

 After carefully reviewing this website, a community can explore permanent installation of a Voyage exhibition by having a preliminary phone conversation with the Voyage National Program Director, Dr. Jeff Goldstein.
 You can schedule a conversation with Jeff by emailing him at: email@example.com.
 The conversation will allow us to assess if the community understands the nature of the exhibition, and the requirements for site, cost, and installation.

 A community that is deemed a good fit for this program can then more formally explore installation of an exhibition via the 6-Step ‘Onboarding Process’ that is covered on this webpage.
-This process includes: 1) assessing if there is a viable local site for a 1 to 10-billion scale model Solar System; 2) submission of an Implementation Plan for review and approval; 3) submission of a Letter of Site Authorization; and 4.) a determination of total expected cost, and submission of a Funds Assessment.
-Once these 4 steps are addressed to the satisfaction of the Voyage National Program Team, the community can move forward with: 5) the purchase of a Voyage exhibition through a formal contract.
-The final step 6 addresses shipping of the exhibition and installation requirements.
+This process includes: 1) assessing if there is a viable local site for a 1 to 10-billion scale model Solar System; 2) submitting an Implementation Plan for review and approval; 3) determining total expected cost, and submitting a Community Program Budget for approval; and 4) conducting a formal Site Survey and submitting a Letter of Site Authorization.
+Once these 4 steps are completed the community can (5) purchase a Voyage exhibition via Contract, and (6) address exhibition fabrication, shipping, and installation requirements.

 Each of the 6 steps described in more detail below is associated with a password-protected page.
 All pages have the same password, and entering the password on any page should automatically grant you access to the other pages.
 A preliminary conversation with the Voyage National Program Director is required before password access to the pages below will be granted.